nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 As I usually do, I repeated my understanding of what they were saying.
 They confirmed that I understood correctly.
-So I said yes, I would be willing to pay $30 for the three-month supply already in the mail, and I would love to know where I could get it for $10 a month.
+So I said yes, I would appreciate the $130 credit for the three-month supply already in the mail, and I would love to know where I could get it for $10 a month.

-The web site then decided I needed to be logged out, and killed the chat.
+The web site then killed the chat, logged me out, and told me I could close the tab now.

 ## Fourth person